sindresorhus/promise-fun/readme.md

 ## FAQ

-### How can I run 100 promise returning functions with only 5 running at once?
+### How can I run 100 async/promise-returning functions with only 5 running at once?

 This is a good use-case for [`p-map`](https://github.com/sindresorhus/p-map).
 You might ask why you can't just specify an array of promises.
 Promises represent values of a computation and not the computation itself - they are eager.
 So by the time `p-map` starts reading the array, all the actions creating those promises have already started running. `p-map` works by executing a promise-returning function in a mapper function.
 This way the promises are created lazily and can be concurrency limited.
 Check out [`p-all`](https://github.com/sindresorhus/p-all) instead if you're using different functions to get each promise.